 Cattle Breeds.
 We grouped breed types reported by respondents into four categories: 1) Holstein only 2) Jersey only 3) mixed Holstein and Jersey herds with crosses, or 4) mixed Jersey and Holstein herds with one or more additional breeds.
 Three respondents did not report the breed(s) of cattle on their farm and were excluded from analysis of breed associations with facility and bedding types.
 While breed distribution was similar across the housing and bedding type combination categories (Fisher’s exact test, P = 0.26), five of nine (55%) producers using only bedded pack style housing reported using Jerseys and Jersey crosses compared to the next highest proportion of Jersey herds among tiestall farms (n = 19, 30%) and freestall farms (n = 8, 22%) (Table 2).

 Frequency of Individual Cow Somatic Cell Count Testing.
 Frequency of testing SCC for individual cows was reported by 142 respondents; three respondents did not report SCC testing frequency on their farm and were excluded from analysis of associations between SCC testing and facility or bedding types.
 Twelve farmers reported testing SCC for individual cows more than 12 times per year, 78 farmers reported SCC testing approximately monthly, 21 farmers reported SCC testing less than 6 times per year and 31 farmers reported never using SCC testing (Figure 2).
 In previous surveys, 69% of 35 organic dairy farms in Minnesota (Sorge et al., 2017) and 53% of 192 organic dairy farms in New York, Oregon and Wisconsin (Stiglbauer et al., 2013), reporting using DHIA services, although neither study appeared to explore how organic dairy farmers use DHIA testing data, frequency of SCC testing, or if SCC testing frequency was associated with other management practices.
 In this study, we found an association between housing type and SCC testing frequency (P = 0.02).
 In a logistic regression model with monthly SCC testing as an binary outcome variable and including the combined housing & bedding type as a predictor variable with 5 levels (tiestall wood, freestall sand, freestall wood, bedded-pack, or other), producers using freestall sand facilities were less likely to test approximately monthly or greater compared to those using tiestalls with wood bedding (P = 0.01).
 Number of lactating cows (herd size) was not associated with any SCC testing frequency category (P > 0.54 in a univariable model, and P > 0.16 in the multivariable model that included housing type), and inclusion of both housing type and herd size did not improve the overall fit of the model compared to the model with only housing type.
 Hosmer-Lemeshow test of model fit provided no significant evidence to reject the null that the model fit the data.
-We note that 4 of the 9 bedded pack herds reported never SCC testing, which is a similar The relatively small number of farmers in the bedded pack category compared to the size of the other categories (17 freestall sand, 20 freestall wood, 62 tiestall wood, and 34 other) creates a potential to falsely conclude there is no difference between this group and the others when a difference actually exists.
+We note that 4 of the 9 bedded pack herds reported never SCC testing.
+The relatively small number of farmers in the bedded pack category compared to the size of the other categories (17 freestall sand, 20 freestall wood, 62 tiestall wood, and 34 other) creates a potential to falsely conclude there is no difference between this group and the others when a difference actually exists.
 Future studies testing associations between housing or bedding types that include bedded pack herds should account for the observation that use of this housing type appears to be relatively infrequent compared to use of other systems.